BOOKS BY ALAN MORINIS

 “Practical guidance on how to negotiate the epidemic levels of confusion in our frenetic world.
 The Mussar tradition offers a path of wisdom and authentic holiness that has stood the test of time.
 Alan Morinis has made a significant contribution in helping reveal Mussar’s transformative power.” -Larry Dossey, MD, author of The Extraordinary Healing Power of Ordinary Things

-Eventually reaching the limits of what he could learn on his own, and yet still wanting to go farther, he realized he would have to seek out a Mussar teacher.
+Eventually reaching the limits of what he could learn on his own, he sought a Mussar teacher.
 That goal was not easily achieved since almost the entire world of the Mussar tradition had been eliminated in the Holocaust.
 In time, he did find an accomplished master who stood in an unbroken line of transmission of the Mussar tradition, and who lived at the center of a community of Orthodox Jews on Long Island.
-This book tells the story of Morinis’ journey to meet his teacher and what he learned from him, and reveals the central teachings and practices that are the spiritual treasury and legacy of Mussar.
+This book tells the story of Morinis’ journey to meet and learn from his teacher and reveals the central teachings and practices that are the spiritual treasury and legacy of Mussar.

 Alan’s hope is that Jews and non-Jews alike will find in Mussar a time-tested path of spiritual practice that will help them discover the hidden radiance within.